-The role of treasury has changed dramatically in the last decade.
+The treasury career path has changed dramatically in the last decade.
 The demands CFOs put on treasury teams have changed a lot since the global financial crisis, as have the skills treasurers need in order to meet these demands.
 Leading treasurers aren’t just mathematical wizards performing ledger alchemy in a dusty back office, they’re slick business pros armed with unique insights that guide business strategy.

 But this isn’t the last stage of treasury development.
 Treasury is in a cycle of perpetual evolution and you can be sure, more change is coming.
 It’s worth considering how your role will evolve over the next decade and what this will mean for your career.